bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/topside-computer.md

 QGroundControl has been tested and is supported on the following operating systems:

-* Windows 10
+* Windows 10 - 64 bit
-* macOS 10.10 or later
+* macOS 10.20 or later
-* Ubuntu 16.04 or later
+* Ubuntu 18.04 or later

-The minumum requirements recommended for Windows and Linux computers are:
+The minimum recommended hardware for Windows and Linux computers are:

-* i5 Processor
+* i5 processor or better
 * 8GB RAM
+* Solid-state hard drive (SSD)

 ## Consumer Level Computers